fdxs-alt/fdxs-alt/README.md

 - 🌱 I’m currently learning **Nest.js, testing with Jest**

-- 🤝 I’m looking for help with **microservices in Node.js, docerizing apps**
+- 🤝 I’m looking for help with **microservices in Node.js, dockerizing apps**

 - 💬 Ask me about **React, Node.js**